TanStack/table/docs/framework/vue/guide/table-state.md

 ### Using Reactive Data

+> **New in v8.20.0**

-The `useVueTable` now supports reactive data.
+The `useVueTable` hook now supports reactive data.
 This means you can pass a Vue `ref` or `computed` containing your data to the `data`-option.
 The table will automatically react to changes in the data.

 ```ts
 const columns = [